binary-pumpkin/schoolsources/Proxys/README.md

 -There are extreamly hard to find, dont go and give them to all your friends.

+-If its *italicized* you can give it out.

 [Ultravoilet](https://ionian-electric-pelican.glitch.me/) - THE ultravoilet, a lot of proxys use this.

 [Holy Unblocker](https://responsible-silk-celestite.glitch.me) - one of the best unblockers (faster than Elixer but more buggy)